Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Merger rate

-\textit{Merger rate.---} To quantitatively assess each channel's contribution to 2G/2G mergers, we develop a multi-stage evolutionary model where 2G BHs evolve sequentially through pairing and merger phases.
+To quantitatively assess each channel's contribution to 2G/2G mergers, we formulate a multi-stage evolutionary framework, where 2G BHs evolve sequentially through pairing and merger phases.
+We note that the following rate calculation is primarily designed to elucidate the relative efficiencies of different channels rather than to deliver absolute empirical predictions.
 For the tidal capture and binary–single interaction channels, we track four ``intermediate populations": single 2G BHs ($N_{\2G}$), 2G/S binaries ($N_{\2G/S}$), 2G/2G binaries ($N_{\2G/\2G}$), and third-generation (3G) BHs ($N_{\3G}$).
 For a typical galaxy, their evolution is governed by a set of equations:

-Here, $T_A\equiv T_{\2G-S}$(tidal capture) or $T_{\2G-S/S}$ (binary single interaction), $T_B\equiv T_{\2G/S-\2G}$; $f_1$ and $f_2$ denote the probability of forming a 2G/2G binary after a 2G/S–2G interaction and the fraction of systems merging via the ZLK mechanism, respectively.
-We use $f_1\simeq10\%$ for our fiducial value, and calculate $f_2$ using the method of \cite{Liu-HierarchicalMerger}.
+Here, $T_A\equiv T_{\2G-S}$(tidal capture) or $T_{\2G-S/S}$ (binary single interaction), $T_B\equiv T_{\2G/S-\2G}$; $f_1$ represents the probability of forming a 2G/S binary following a 2G–S/S interaction, $f_2$ quantifies the probability of forming a 2G/2G binary via a subsequent 2G/S–2G encounter, and $f_3$ accounts for the fraction of 2G/2G binaries that successfully merge within $T_\mathrm{evap}$.
 We assume that there is a steady production of 2G BHs, so that $N_{\2G}=$ const.
 In steady state, the merger rate $\Gamma=dN_{\3G}/dt$ at a given distance $R$ can be obtained analytically.
-See Appendix A for details, including the GW capture channel.
+See Appendix \ref{App:Appendix B} for details.

 The top panel of Fig. \ref{fig:Merger rate} shows the merger rates for the GW capture and binary–single channels.
 Tidal capture is excluded since 2G/S binaries merge before encountering another 2G BH (Fig. \ref{fig:Timescale}).
 These rates depend sensitively on $\gamma$, which sets the stellar density $n_s$ and encounter timescales.
 The GW capture channel is inefficient, due to the long 2G–2G encounter timescale $T_{{\2G}-{\2G}}$, with the rate $10^2\sim 10^3$ times lower than the binary–single channel.
 For the binary–single interaction, we exclude the distance ranges where stellar binaries cannot survive or where the 2G/S binary merges within $T_{\2G/S-\2G}$.
-For the remaining 2G/2G binaries, the ZLK mechanism plays an important role in accelerating the mergers, but only a fraction $f_2\lesssim15\%$ satisfy $T_\mathrm{m}^\zlk\lesssim T_\mathrm{evap}$.
-We find that, when scaled to the number of Milky Way-like galaxies in the local universe \cite{SDSS 2003,Eagle 2014}, the binary–single encounters yields a merger rate consistent with the inferred rate of GW231123 (See Appendix A).
+For the remaining 2G/2G binaries, their high eccentricities enable rapid merger via GW emission alone.
+However, systems with $R\gtrsim0.5$ pc have $T_\mathrm{m}>T_\mathrm{evap}$ and thus do not contribute to the merger rate (see also Fig. \ref{fig:Timescale}).